AirF22/MSN/README.md

 ### About

+This article is currently under consideration by The Visual Computer journal.

 This is an official repository of "Multi-illuminant Color Constancy via Multi-scale  Illuminant Estimation and Fusion".

 This repository provides: